MoraGames/didPlus/README.md

 # Did+ On ERGO
 Did+ is a modern Elettronic register writed in GoLang.
-This project will be used as a track for the state exam.
+This project will be used as a track for the final exam.

 ## Used Technologies: